mesosphere/dcos-docs-site/pages/dkp/kaptain/1.2.0-1.0.0/custom-configuration/external-spark/index.md

 ```

 ## Enabling the default Spark Operator in Kaptain
-For the cases when Kaptain was installed without the Spark Operator it is possible to enable it after the installation.
+If you installed Kaptain without the Spark Operator enabled, it is possible to enable it after the installation.

 Delete the previously created `ClusterRole` if it exists:
 ```bash